Healthdirect Free Australian health advice you can count on.

 Gas heaters produce heat when they burn gas fuel.
 A flued gas heater releases air pollutants and water vapour outside the home through a chimney or flue, while an unflued gas heater releases them directly into the home.

-• Always check your gas heater is working correctly.
-It should be serviced every 2 years by a licensed gas fitter.
-Signs that something is wrong include difficulty lighting it, yellow flames, unusual smells or noisy or inoperable fans.
+• Your gas heater should be serviced every 2 years by a licensed gas fitter.
+Signs that something is wrong include difficulty lighting it, yellow flames, unusual smells, or noisy or inoperable fans.

 Electric heaters